thevedicdeveloper/kubernetes-for-noobs/chapters/inject-data-into-containers.md

 <img align="center" src="https://raw.githubusercontent.com/thevedicdev/kubernetes-for-noobs/inject-data-into-containers/assets/inject-data-into-containers/env-var.png"></img>

-Here we are providing three data to the appliation running in our container.
+Here we are providing three data to the appliation running in our container my **Twitter**, **LinkedIn** and **GitHub** username.

+> It is adviced to use UPPERCASE_WITH_UNDERSCORE to name the environment variable.

+#### Practice On Your Own
+> 1. Create a Namesapce for your Pod.
+> 2. Create the Pod.
+> 3. List the running Pod.
+> 4. Enter inside the Container.
+> 5. Print the Environment Variable passed to the Container.
+> 6. Exit the Container.
+> 7. Delete the Namespace.